josephsurrey/Llama-Game/Documentation - Llama Game.md

 When running the game, this screen is shown:
 ![[Test02-01.png]]Score increases but nothing else on the display changes.
 The issue was in `constants.py`, as I had left some of the values like `JUMP_HEIGHT` and `GRAVITY` at `0`.
 When setting these to realistic values the game actually ran properly.
 ![[Test02-02.png]]
+##### Test 03
+The next thing to fix was the background image and the spawn height of the llama.
+The background image is not scaled to the size of the window, and the llama is spawning at the incorrect height.
+After making some changes to the way the image is loaded, it now correctly fits the screen.
+I trialled two different ways of doing this.
+###### Method 1:
+I set the window size to the exact dimensions of the image.
+This resulted in the image matching perfectly with the window.
+###### Method 2:
+I calculated the aspect ratio of the image, and then scaled it up so that the aspect ration remained the same but the height matched the window height (defined in constants).
+This means that more complicated backgrounds and different sized windows can be used while keeping the size and scale accurate and aesthetic.
+I chose to use this option in my outcome.
+![[test03-01.png]]The image now scales correctly and the llama stands on the ground.